Skip to content

 Trend 4: Expanding technology use and knowledge into the building department

 Is tele-everything the ‘new-normal’?
 Even in the public sector?
 If a recent survey of 915 government experts is any indicator, it absolutely is; and adoption of technology in government is only going to continue increasing at a rapid rate, even in building departments.
 That’s why ensuring staff - even those that are less tech-savvy - are empowered to easily manage daily maintenance of new technology.
 Typical on-premise and manual systems often require complicated updates and IT support to fix even the smallest issue, or make even the smallest update, making these systems unsustainable.
-But with Clariti’s government building permitting solution, updates don’t require code or support from IT - staff can make changes using a drag and drop tool that only requires clicks, not code.
+But with Clariti Enterprise and Launch, updates don’t require code or support from IT - staff can make changes with clicks.

 This ability to easily make updates enables more autonomy for staff in their day-to-day operations, so Chief Building Officials can limit staff turnover and improve recruiting results.
 Overall, promoting a technology-first work environment will better align operations to the expectations of the next wave of public sector employees.